-Ryan & McConnell (2015) identified that it cost approximately $\in 32,000$ a year for every homeless person.
-While ONE receives funding through the Dublin Regional Homeless Executive in support of our home in Dublin, all our other homes receive no state funding.
-It costs ONE approximately $\notin 7,700$ net annually per homeless veteran in our homes outside of Dublin when residents' contributions are taken into consideration.
+Ryan & McConnell (2015) identified that it cost approximately €32,000 a year for every homeless person.
+While ONE receives funding through the Dublin Regional Homeless Executive in support of our home in Dublin, none of our other homes receive state funding for running costs.
+ONE pays approximately €7,700 net annually per homeless veteran in our homes outside of Dublin exclusive of residents' contributions.
 This costing per homeless veteran represents significant value for money.